al-joshua/coding-practice/README.md

 ##### _some tasks from different interviews I did_

 I took some coding interviews to Facebook and Booking.com.
-Being a beginner I was unlucky to pass.
-I took my time later and here are my solutions to the tasks I was challenged.
+Here are my solutions to the tasks I was challenged.